This is a premier for Ghacks, the first review of a Macintosh application.

 The option to play around with capture preferences can be used to tweak this somewhat.
 You can increase the thumbnail size to improve visibility for instance, or change the capture interval to display less or even more thumbnails in the image.

 Please note that the last update dates back to 2008.
-This means that the program has been abandoned by its author, at least for now, and that you should not expect new features or bug fixes for it.
+This means that the program has been abandoned by its author and that you should not expect new features or bug fixes for it.
 The download works just fine though, even though some other links on the developer page do not work anymore.

 Ghacks is a technology news blog that was founded in 2005 by Martin Brinkmann.
 It has since then become one of the most popular tech news sites on the Internet with five authors and regular contributions from freelance writers.